International Union of Bricklayers and Allied Craftworkers

+History

 The oldest continuously operating trade union in North America, BAC was founded in 1865 as the Bricklayers, Masons and Plasterers International Union of America (BMPIU).
 It was established during a great wave of blue-collar union formation in the 1860s.
 The organization has changed its name several times during its history to reflect its changing membership.
 In 1884 the name changed to Bricklayers and Masons International Union.
 In 1910 the name changed again to Bricklayers, Masons, and Plasterers International Union.
 In 1995 the union's name changed for the third and final time, renaming the union to International Union of Bricklayers and Allied Craftworkers (BAC).
 This last change changed "craftsmen" to "craftworkers."

 The Union's first Canadian unions were chartered in Hamilton and Toronto, Ontario in 1881, making the union truly international.

 BAC President Harry Bates played a major role in the merger of AFL and CIO in 1955, serving as Chair of the Unity Committee.

 In 2000, the BAC created its "Canadian Congress" to give Canadian members a powerful, greater voice in union affairs.

 James Boland, the 25th President of the International Union, took office in February 2010.

 During his tenure the International and its affiliates have focused on creating coalitions with management partners and community groups to expand work prospects for BAC members and signatory contractors.
-Some of those initiatives include gaining preeminence in green building, strengthening members’ well deserved benefits through job-creating capital strategies, and developing customized education and training programs for design professionals, signatory contractors and craftworkers.
+Some of those initiatives include gaining preeminence in green building, strengthening members’ benefits through job-creating capital strategies, and developing customized education and training programs for design professionals, signatory contractors and craftworkers.